defenseunicorns/delivery-aws-iac/examples/complete-example/README.md

 Modify terraform.tfvars (located in tmp directory) with desired values

+#### Step 2: Terraform Init & State

 Initialize a working directory with configuration files and create local terraform state file

 ```sh
 terraform init
 ```

-Alternatively, you can provision an S3 backend prior to this step using the tf-state-backend example and init via the following:
+(OPTIONAL) Alternatively, you can provision an S3 backend prior to this step using the tf-state-backend example and init via the following:

 ```sh
 cd tmp/examples/tf-state-backend